 Previously we had been seeing widespread use of Coronavirus powers to disprupt ptotests and in the community, which are disproportionately being used against people of colour, and may be challengable.

 Previous changes to legislation were following lockdown in January 2021, updates at the end of the November 2020 lockdown and the introduction of Tier 4 in December 2020.

 For information about the implications of Coronavirus-related legislation for protesters:

 For a general guide to the powers created by the Coronavirus Act in England & Wales, please see these guides from Bristol Defendant Solidarity.

 For a guide to the powers created in Scotland please see SCALP’s guide

 Please note that Coronavirus related law is changing rapidly.
-This guide was last updated on 22nd January 2021
+This guide was last updated on 24th June 2021